Transforming Fading Channel from Fast to Slow: Intelligent Refracting Surface Aided High-Mobility Communication: System Model

 \section{System Model}

-As shown in Fig.~\ref{config}, we consider an IRS-aided high-mobility communication system, where an IRS is deployed at the top/side of a high-speed vehicle to aid its passenger/user's communication with a static BS.
+As shown in Fig.~\ref{config}, we consider an IRS-aided high-mobility communication system in the rural area, where an IRS is deployed at the top/side of a high-speed vehicle (to replace the metal panel that incurs high penetration loss) to aid its passenger/user's communication with a static BS.
 We assume that the vehicle moves at a high speed of $v$ meters/second (m/s).
-For the purpose of exposition, we consider the downlink communication and assume that both the BS and user terminal are equipped with a single antenna\footnote{The results of this paper are also applicable to the uplink communication as well as the case of multi-antenna BS if the precoding vector at the BS has been set separately and fixed.}.
+For the purpose of exposition, we consider the downlink communication and assume that both the BS and user\footnote{For the general multi-user case, the quasi-static locations of different users in a high-speed vehicle can be exploited to change the IRS refraction to serve them in a time division multiple access (TDMA) manner.} terminal are equipped with a single antenna\footnote{The results of this paper are also applicable to the uplink communication as well as the case of multi-antenna BS if the precoding vector at the BS has been set separately and fixed.}.
 Moreover, we assume that the IRS is a uniform planar array (UPA) composed of $M=M_x \times M_y$ refracting elements placed in the $x-y$ plane in the three-dimensional (3D) Cartesian coordinate system (see Fig.~\ref{config}), which is connected to a smart controller that is able to adjust its refracting elements’ individual on/off status and phase shifts, and also exchange (control/channel) information with the BS/user via separate reliable wireless links.
 In this paper, we focus on one typical transmission frame of duration $T$, which is divided into $N$ time blocks (denoted by the set $\mathcal{N} \triangleq\left\{1, \ldots, N\right\}$), each with an equal duration of $T_b = T/N$.

 Let $h^{\left(n\right)}_\mathrm{d}$ denote the baseband equivalent channel for the direct link from the BS to the user without any IRS refraction during block $n \in \mathcal{N}$, which is assumed to remain constant during each block, but may change from one block to another due to the vehicle/user's mobility.
 Let $\boldsymbol{s}\left( \phi,\bar{M} \right) = \left[1,e^{j \pi \phi}, \ldots, e^{j( \bar{M}-1 )\pi \phi}\right]^T$ denote the one-dimensional (1D) steering vector function of the IRS (applicable to both of its signal receiving and refracting), where $\phi$ denotes the phase difference (normalized to $\pi$) between any two adjacent elements and $\bar{M}$ denotes the number of elements involved.
 Considering that the IRS is mounted at the top of the vehicle for example, we assume that the BS-IRS channel is LoS-dominant, which is denoted by $\boldsymbol{a}^{\left(n\right)} \in \mathbb{C}^{M \times 1}$.
 Note that as the IRS moves along with the high-speed vehicle, the LoS component of the BS-IRS channel mainly experiences the Doppler-induced phase shifts over different blocks, while its non-LoS (NLoS) component usually varies over blocks in both amplitude and phase due to the environment's random and multi-path scattering.